HazyResearch/meerkat/README.md

 ## ⚡️ Quickstart

-We recommend installing Meerkat in a fresh virtual environment,
+We recommend installing Meerkat in a virtual environment,

 ```bash
 pip install meerkat-ml